Off-Nadir Delta

 Delta Agent

-An AI intelligence analyst that recommends which sensor and area to image next, reads the imagery, and cites its sources.
+An AI intelligence analyst that recommends which sensor and area to image next, can preview a recent clear optical scene, and cites its sources.

 A no-code workbench for Sentinel-1 SAR, Sentinel-2 optical, VIIRS, change detection, and area monitoring.